bakonaanlong/2025-YCombinator-Analysis/README.md

 - Build a B2B company
 - Have your head office in San Francisco
-- Let the company use AI to solve a problem.
+- Endure the company uses AI to solve a critical gap/problem.

                                                                                                   Bako Naanlong